yuhonghong66/kkulma.github.io/_posts/2017-02-22-disney-names.md

-My goal is to analyse how frequency of Disney female characters' names changed over time and if the movie release had any impact on their popularity.
-For this purpose, I will use `babynames` dataset that is freely available on CRAN.
+My goal is to analyse how frequency of names found among Disney female characters changed over time in the US.
+Specifically, I want to see if the movie release had any impact on their popularity.
+For this purpose, I will use `babynames` dataset that is available on CRAN.

 The idea for the exercise was inspired by [Sean Kross' blog post](http://seankross.com/notes/disney/)